PepeM112/smart-tutor/docs/review-and-srs.md

 2. **New questions second:** Questions the user has never reviewed (no `UserQuestionState` row exists).
 Selected randomly.
 3. **If no questions are due or new:** Returns an empty list with `hasQuestions: true`, so the frontend can show "You're all caught up!"

+**Excluded from review:** Long Text questions (require async AI grading) and questions belonging to soft-deleted tests are both filtered out of the review pool.

 ### Practice Mode

 Sometimes users want to practice without SRS constraints.
 The `?mode=practice` query parameter bypasses SRS and returns random questions, similar to pre-SRS behavior.